Michigan Department of Technology, Management and Budget: History

-The Department of Management and Budget was formed in 1984 by law as a principal department of state government.
-Created within the department under the same law was the Office of the State Budget Director.
+The Michigan Department of Management and Budget (DMB) was formed in 1984 by law as a principal department of state government.
+Created within the department, under the same law, was the Office of the State Budget Director.
 In 1979, the Governor created an autonomous Office of the State Employer within the department.

 Under Executive Order No. 2007 - 30, the Michigan Department of Civil Service was abolished with the Board of Ethics, State Officers Compensation Commission and Civil Service Commission transfer to the department on August 26, 2007.
 In 2009, then Governor Jennifer Granholm planned to merge the Department of Information Technology into this Department, naming current DIT Director as Director of the merged department and the current DIT Chief Deputy Director Phyllis Mellon as temporary director of the Department of Management and Budget.
 The previous director left to become senior vice president for finance and administration, Lansing Community College.
 The Executive Order renaming it was effective March 21, 2010.

 On January 1, 2013, DTMB started the MiTV online portal and received the Michigan Government Television channel equipment when it was closed down in mid-January.
 MiTV would stream sessions of the state houses and other governmental meetings in place of the MGTV PEG channel.

+DTMB currently supports the business operations of state agencies through a variety of services, including building management and maintenance, information technology, centralized contracting and procurement, budget and financial management, space planning and leasing, construction management, motor vehicle fleet operations, and oversight of the state retirement systems.

 Components

 Autonomous entity

-A number of autonomous entity are assigned to the Department for budgeting and support purposes including the Civil Service Commission, a former department.
+A number of autonomous entity are assigned to DTMB for budgeting and support purposes including the Civil Service Commission, a former department.

 State Administrative Board

 The State Administrative Board is a board of officials that oversees the administrative activities of all state departments and agencies.
 The Board approves contracts and leases, state capital outlay, and hears small claims against the state.
 Three standing committees (Finance and Claims Committee, Building Committee, and Transportation and Natural Resources Committee) exist to advise the Board on a course of action.

 Members of the board are ex officio.
-The positions are the Governor, Lieutenant Governor, Secretary of State, Attorney General, State Treasurer, Superintendent of Public Instruction and the Director of the Department of Transportation.
+The positions are the elected Governor, Lieutenant Governor, Secretary of State, and Attorney General; and the appointed State Treasurer, Superintendent of Public Instruction and Director of the Department of Transportation.

-Office of Children's Ombudsman
+Office of Child Advocate

-The Office of Children’s Ombudsman (OCO) is an independent state office assigned to the Department of Technology, Management & Budget (DTMB).
+On December 12, 2023, Public Act 303 of 2023 changed the name of the Office of Children’s Ombudsman (OCO) to Office of the Child Advocate (OCA).
+The OCA is an independent state office assigned to the DTMB.
 The Governor appoints the Ombudsman with the State Senate's advice and consent.
 The OCO takes complaints regarding the child welfare system and investigates under its own power.